rjuju/rjuju.github.io/_posts/blog/2016-09-16-minimizing-tuple-overhead.markdown

  record  | powa_statements_history_record | not null
 {% endhighlight %}

-The aggregated table contains the same unique identifier, an array of records and some special fields:
+The table for aggregated data contains the same unique identifier, an array of records and some special fields:

 {% highlight sql %}
 powa=# \d powa_statements_history